For me it was playing in a band for a living or BUST

 Where I am now.
 2020 is CRAZY!

 Enter 2020.
 We actually have music out on streaming platforms around the world.
 It’s insane.
 Also, on January 2nd I flew out to California to spend a weekend at Tom Morello’s Guitar Revolution camp to meet and learn from NUNO!

 Meeting him was an incredible experience.
-It was surreal seeing him every day, learning from him and just getting to talk to him for a few days in a row.
-He was so gracious and down to earth too.
+It was surreal learning from him + the rest of the players and just getting to talk to them for a few days in a row.
+He specifically, was so gracious and down to earth with all of the attendees.
 They say never to meet your heroes but he exceeded all of my expectations.
 I even got to write a song with him and a small group of others!
 I will NEVER forget that experience.
-Especially because while we were jamming it out, he looked at me and told me he loved what I was playing, TWICE, then told me to take a solo in which I IMMEDIATELY screwed up HAHA.
+Especially because while we were jamming it out, he looked at me and told me he loved what I was playing, not once but twice, then told me to take a solo in which I IMMEDIATELY screwed up HAHA.
 I was so nervous.
 Sidenote, Nuno can’t read music either SO HA, it’s not a necessity 😛

 I want to end with two things: